ipfs/ipfs-desktop/README.md

 Go to the [*latest release*](https://github.com/ipfs-shipyard/ipfs-desktop/releases/latest) page and download IPFS Desktop for your OS.

+> Using package managers?
+Please head to [our package managers page](https://github.com/ipfs-shipyard/ipfs-desktop/issues/691) and figure out if we support yours!

 ### Install from Source

 To install it from source you need [Node.js](https://nodejs.org/en/) `>=10.4.0` and